spenserblack/gh-permalink/README.md

 #### Permalinking Commits

 This extension creates a permalink from the current HEAD commit.
-Basically, what you see is what this extension will make a permalink to.
 If you need to create a permalink to a different commit, checkout that commit first.

 ```shell